 When asked which style of setting you prefer, your jeweller will be referring to traditional setting styles such as Claw, Bezel, Channel, Bead, Pavé and Gypsy.
 The list goes on and on.
 Gyspy setting is one of the lesser known styles.

 Gypsy or Hammer style setting is becoming increasingly popular, but it is still nowhere near as popular as Pavé or Channel setting.
-Gypsy setting is also referred to as 'Shot Setting', 'Burnish Setting' and also, and most commonly, ‘Flush mount setting’.
-As the name suggests, Gypsy setting is when the diamond or gemstone appears to sit flush with the surface of the metal – similar to a Bezel setting where the crown of the diamond is the only exposed area.
-The difference between a Bezel setting and the Gypsy setting is that in a Bezel setting the metal wraps around the stone whereas for a Gypsy setting the stone is sunk into the metal and sits just below the surface.
+Gypsy setting is also referred to as ‘Shot Setting’, ‘Burnish Setting’ and also, and most commonly, ‘Flush mount setting’.
+Gypsy setting is when the diamond or gemstone appears to sit flush with the surface of the metal – similar to a Bezel setting where the crown of the diamond is the only exposed area.
+The difference between a Bezel setting and the Gypsy setting is that in a Bezel setting a protruding rim of metal wraps around the stone whereas with Gypsy setting, the stone is sunk into the metal and sits just below the surface.

 This is one of the most secure styles of setting, making it the perfect choice for men’s rings and for any ladies who are concerned that their hands on career or active lifestyle would subject exposed diamonds to frequent knocks.
 It is important to note that soft stones are not suitable for this style of setting as they can potentially be damaged during the setting process.

 Typically, Gypsy setting is used for accent diamonds or smaller stones set into wedding rings.
 It is not common practice to set centre diamonds for engagement rings in this style.
 However, this certainly does not mean that this is not an option.
 Gypsy set centre diamonds can look fabulous in beautiful modern and contemporary style engagement rings.

 Here are just a few of Larsen Jewellery’s popular Gypsy set designs: